Robert-Csatlos/mpiProject/README.md

 The test values made on other devices might be different from the values that I got in the paper, since the PC's might have other components.

+the input output and stats text files don't need to be created, they are automatically created by the program if they don't exist already.

 ---MY HARDWARE---